pyranid/pyranid/README.md

 Fine-grained control of mapping is supported by registering [`CustomColumnMapper`](https://javadoc.pyranid.com/com/pyranid/CustomColumnMapper.html) instances.
 For example, you might want to "inflate" a `JSONB` column into a Java type:

 When multiple custom column mappers apply, Pyranid tries them in the order supplied.
-Returning `MappingResult.fallback()` lets the next applicable mapper run; if none handles the value, normal mapping continues.
+Returning [`MappingResult::fallback()`](https://javadoc.pyranid.com/com/pyranid/CustomColumnMapper.MappingResult.html#fallback()) lets the next applicable mapper run; if none handles the value, normal mapping continues.

 When mapping JavaBeans or records, custom column mappers run against matched properties or components.
 Row-type custom mapping is for single-column results that represent the target value itself.